raspberrypilearning/octapi-brute-force-enigma/en/step_3.md

 ![Close-up view of rotor from a WWII captured Enigma machine](images/7X5A0921-closeup.png)

 In the photo above, you can see the jumble of wiring inside an expanded rotor wheel from a WWII-captured Enigma machine.
 By stacking several rotors and using a reflector at the end to return the current back through the rotors, each letter is transposed many times.
+When using the Enigma machine, three rotors are selected from five available ones (there were also machines with four rotors).
 The reflector's transposition setting is fixed, ensuring that the current returns back through the machine without reversing the transposition.

-So how is the path of the current changed?
+So how is the path of the current flowing through these components changed?

 ### Movement of the rotors

-When using the Enigma machine, three rotors are selected from five available ones (there were also machines with four rotors).
-So that a different transposition is used character by character, the first rotor rotates as each letter of the message is typed, creating a new path for the current.
+So that a different transposition is used character by character, the first rotor advances step-wise as each letter of the message is typed, creating a new path for the current each time.
 As a result, the user can type in 'LL' and both letters will be encrypted differently, so the result might be 'XV'.
-After the first rotor has moved 26 positions, the machine starts advancing the next rotor position by position, and so on.
+After the first rotor has moved 26 positions (one full revolution), the machine starts advancing the next rotor position by position, and so on.

 ### Rotor start positions

-However, part of what makes the Enigma encryption difficult to break is the fact that each rotor can be used at a different starting position.
+Part of what makes the Enigma encryption difficult to break is the fact that each rotor can be used at a different starting position.
 For example, if a rotor is set to position 10 at the beginning and the letter A is typed into the machine, it will enter not where A enters by default, but where J (letter 10 in the alphabet) enters by default.
-Note that the rotor will advance 26 steps no matter what its start position is.
+Note that a rotor will advance 26 steps no matter what its start position is.

 So that it can be set more easily, the rotor is marked by an alphabet ring.
-Hence a start position of 10 would be achieved by setting the rotor so that the letter J is visible; a 3-rotor start position of "JFM" would mean setting the first rotor to J, the second to F, and the third to M.
+Hence a start position of 10 would be achieved by setting the rotor so that the letter J is visible; the 3-rotor start position "JFM" would mean setting the first rotor to J, the second to F, and the third to M.

 ### Slip rings